50 Secrets to Live to 100

 Avoid certain jobs, some of the deadliest out there, according to the Bureau of Labor Statistics National Census of Fatal Occupational Injuries, if you want to stick around longer.
 On the flip side, find a job you love.
 You'll be happier, longer, which can impact you positively long-term.

-The Remedy Rx: Truck driver, farmers and construction laborers are among the most dangerous, mainly owing to vehicular accidents.
+The Rx: Truck driver, farmers and construction laborers are among the most dangerous, mainly owing to vehicular accidents.

 Live in (or Near) a Big City